 Born in Hamburg in 1966 and now living in Berlin with his family, there are three things that make this musician unique, aside from his astounding skill on the violin.
 He interprets the musical manuscript in a literal fashion, perceives music as a language, and views great works as narratives which reflect existential experiences.
 As obvious as it may sound, he brings an unusual approach in his daily concert routine.

-Christian Tetzlaff tries to follow the musical text as closely as possible – without regard for “performance tradition” and without allowing himself the customary technical simplifications on the violin – often making well-known works appear in new clarity and richness.
-As a violinist Tetzlaff tries to disappear behind the work – and that paradoxically makes his interpretations extremely personal.
+Christian Tetzlaff tries to follow the manuscript as closely as possible – without regard for “performance tradition” and without indulging in the usual technical short-cuts on the violin – often allowing a renewed clarity and richness to arise in well-known works.
+As a violinist Tetzlaff tries to disappear from the music – paradoxically this makes his interpretations very personal.